redhat-cop/ocp4-helpernode/docs/quickstart-powervm.md

 ## Upgrade

-If you didn't install the latest 4.3.Z release then just run the following.
+If you didn't install the latest release, then just run the following to upgrade.

 ```
 oc adm upgrade --to-latest